15 Years Of The Social Network | Revisiting Anxieties Around The Internet & Human Connection

 info_icon

-One can’t help but wonder: a site that began by rating women with images taken without consent—could it ever turn out well?
-Aaron Sorkin wrote a classic story of what becomes of incel men who are ambitious, but more than that, miserable due to their own follies.
-In an attempt to redeem “nerds,” the protagonist only exposes how insufferable he truly is.
-Although Erika (Rooney Mara) is reportedly a fictional character (as Zuckerberg claims), she functions as a mirror to the validation-seeking obsession that propels Eisenberg’s character—a stark contrast in a film otherwise populated by women who are either sleeping with the nerds or flailing around cluelessly.
+Despite this film being partly fact; partly fiction, one can’t help but wonder: a site that at its foundation began by rating images of women, taken without consent—could ever ethically turn out well?
+In an attempt to redeem “nerds,” the protagonist brilliantly exposes how insufferable he truly is.
+Aaron Sorkin constructed a classic story of what becomes of incel men who are ambitious, but more than that, miserable due to their own follies, even at their best.
+Although Erika (Rooney Mara) is reportedly a fictional character (as Zuckerberg claims), she functions as a mirror to the public validation-seeking obsession that propels Eisenberg’s character—a stark contrast in a film otherwise populated by women who are either sleeping with the nerds or flailing around cluelessly.

 Andrew Garfield in The Social Network (2010)